-Analysis of the Gypsy and Traveller household interviews for those who do not meet the new definition indicated that there is a current need from 3 unauthorised pitches.
-In addition the 2 other households currently living in bricks and mortar who did not meet the new definition but who expressed a wish to move to a site have also been included as components of need.
+Analysis of the Gypsy and Traveller household interviews for those who do not meet the planning definition indicated that there is a current need from 2 unauthorised pitches.
+In addition, the 2 households currently living in bricks and mortar who did not meet the planning definition but who expressed a wish to move to a site have also been included as components of need.

-The demographics of the households who do not meet the new definition suggest that a future household growth rate of 2.00% should be used, giving the need for a further 4 pitches.
-This gives an overall need for 9 additional pitches over a 15 year period.
+The demographics of the households who do not meet the planning definition suggest that a future household growth rate of 2.00% should be used, giving the need for a further 4 pitches.
+This gives an overall need for 8 additional pitches over a 15 year period.